nexussays/ble.net/Readme.md

 ### 2. Obtain a reference to `BluetoothLowEnergyAdapter`

-Each platform project has a class `BluetoothLowEnergyAdapter` with a static method `BluetoothLowEnergyAdapter.ObtainDefaultAdapter()`.
+Each platform project has a static method `BluetoothLowEnergyAdapter.ObtainDefaultAdapter()`.
 Obtain this reference and then provide it to your application code using whatever dependency injector or manual reference passing you are using in your project.

 #### Android-specific setup